mikezano/zano-press/src/markdown/showcase/2025-05-12 Animated Checkered Background.md

 }
 ```

-The initial size of our element is 200px by 200px.
-Using the `background-size` property we can shrink the "triangle" gradient to 100px by 100px and the "triangle" shapes repeated in each quadrant of the rectangle.
+The initial size of our `div` element is 200px by 200px.
+Using the `background-size` property we can shrink the "triangle" gradient to 100px by 100px to make the shapes repeat in each quadrant.

 <div class="animated-background layer-b"></div>

 ## CSS - multiple backgrounds

-`background` allows for multiple declarations to be defined with each being comma separated.
-We take advantage of that and other background properties in the following:
+As mentioned, `background` allows for multiple layers to be defined with each being comma separated.
+We take advantage of that to generate the following:

 ```css
 .animated-background {